aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main_python.rst

 2. Crystallographic data for the geometry
 3. The input symmetry operations

-Available validation schema for the settings data can be viewed programattically at :py:attr:`~.StructSettingsData.data_schema`
+Available validation schema for the settings data can be viewed programattically at :py:attr:`~.SymmetryData.data_schema`

 Or *via* the command line: